CaseyHrt/azure-network-protocol/README.md

 #### __SSH__

-What we will observe next is Secure Shell (SSH)
+What we will observe next is Secure Shell (SSH) traffic.
+SSH is a way to connect to and control a computer or server over the internet securely.
+Its application